amadeus4dev/amadeus-node/README.md

 amadeus.shopping.hotelOffer('XXX').get()

-// Retrieve flight order with ID amadeus.booking.flightOrders('XXX').get()
+// Retrieve flight order with ID 'XXX'.
+This ID comes from the
+// Flight Create Orders API, which is a temporary ID in test environment. amadeus.booking.flightOrders('XXX').get()

-// Cancel flight order with ID amadeus.booking.flightOrders('XXX').delete()
+// Cancel flight order with ID 'XXX'.
+This ID comes from the
+// Flight Create Orders API, which is a temporary ID in test environment. amadeus.booking.flightOrders('XXX').delete()

 // Points of Interest